jropinion/content/README.md

 # Contents

-Raw markup for posts on Juannell Riley's blog.
+Raw markdown for posts on Juannell Riley's blog.